If you’re growing a garden plot with the intention of feeding your family, you need to know how much to plant.

-One of the primary reasons I garden is to fill my pantry with canned fruits and vegetables that are (almost*) free of bpa and pesticides.
-Of all the different things I preserve, tomatoes are far and away the most-used ingredients in my household; it seems I’m constantly pulling a jar of some sort of tomato product or another out of the pantry.
-In previous years, it’s been pints and quarts that I put up from our big California garden.
-I ran out of the canned goods I brought with me when we moved some time ago and I’m reduced to buying canned tomatoes – it’s killing me.
-(And yes, the movers DID think I was nuts.
-But I needed the jars; why not bring them full?)
+One of the primary reasons I garden is to fill my pantry with canned fruits and vegetables that are free of bpa (yes, those cans you get at the supermarket are lined with bpa!) and pesticides.
+Of all the different things I preserve, tomatoes are far and away the most-used ingredient in my household; it seems I’m constantly pulling a jar of some sort of tomato product or another out of the pantry.

-In a year’s time, my family of four (including two teenage boys) will eat:
+In a year’s time, my family of four (myself and three grown men) will eat:

 - 26 quarts of pizza sauce (in 52 pint sized jars)